wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 Currently, Genres behave a little like (compound) Subjects, in that it is cracked into its constituent concepts, making a concepts list.

+Genre Links on Work pages lead to a search for the whole genre in the `genres.label` field.

 However, unlike Subjects, the Genre-as-a-whole does not have its own name and identifier

-Genre is also not one of the types extracted from Works by the Concepts Aggregator.
+Genre is not one of the types extracted from Works by the Concepts Aggregator.
+It is also not a type that is currently assigned to a Concept.

 The constituent concepts that make up a Genre also behave in a similar manner to Subjects, where they are either a Concept ($a), or a more specific sort of Concept (e.g. Place, Period) depending on which subfield they come from.

+## What is in MARC?

+* Genre is extracted from marcTag:655 fields
+  * there are 1,366,260 such fields
+    * 1755 of them have an identifier
+      * 1688 of those have an identifier in the lcgft scheme
+    * 14903 of them are compounds
+      * 3 of those have an identifier (all in the DNB/GND scheme)

 ## Proposal - Catalogue Pipeline